successanil/WeatherAppNodeWithJenkins/README.md

 Tutorial Blog for usage of Library in React Native , Node projects can be found at <a href="http://www.relsellglobal.in">Blog Link</a>.

+Using libary in React native project can be found at <a href="http://www.relsellglobal.in">Blog Link</a>.

 Usage in node app
 ```
 const app = require('rg-weather-app-node');